Edinburgh Fringe Festival 2018 - Dates, Accommodation & 2 for 1 Comedy Tickets

-We made our own infographic image which gives you an idea of just how huge the Fringe Festival has now become.
+We made our own infographic image in 2016 which gives you an idea of just how huge the Fringe Festival has now become.

-Below is just a selection of the best places to hang out, sip a drink and watch the Fringe go by:
+However below are a selection of the more popular places to hang out, sip a drink and enjoy the very best of the Fringe Festival:

 1. Pleasance Courtyard - Numerous bars and cafes set outdoors at one of the premiere comedy venues.
 Get yourself along, sit back, sip a beer, and breathe in the atmosphere whilst you wait.
 There are a large number of performances at the venue and performers are desperate to get bums on seats so it won't be long until someone approaches you asking if you want to see their show.
 And who knows?
 That free ticket for this year might be the next big thing.

-2. Udderbelly Pasture – Moved to George Square in 2016 from its usual spot in Bristo Square, due to construction works, the upside cow is expected to remain there for 2017.
+2. Udderbelly Pasture – Moved to George Square in 2016 from its usual spot in Bristo Square, due to construction works, the upside cow will return there for 2018.
 An outdoor venue, it's a great place to graze for food among the plastic grass.
 Kids also love it.
 Ideal if you’re after some gourmet festival street food.